 Why have you instructed Auxillis to deal with my claim?

-As you are not at fault for the accident your No Claims Bonus will not be impacted.
-You have two options for vehicle repairs.
+As you are not at fault for the accident your no claims bonus will not be affected by this incident.
+You now have two options for your vehicle repairs.

-You can use the Non-Fault service where there is no excess to pay.
-This service is provided by a separate company called Auxillis and they will deal with the repairs to your vehicle at one of their Approved Repairers.
+You can use the non-fault credit service which is provided by a separate company called Auxillis.
+Auxillis are a leading provider of accident services to motorists and would look to arrange repairs to your vehicle at one of their approved repairers.

-You can make a claim on your own policy, your excess will be payable.
+Alternatively, you can make a claim on your own policy where your excess would be payable.
 If at a later stage, the Third-Party Insurer accepts liability and we make a recovery of our costs, your excess can be claimed back.

 What is an Excess?